BinFlush/striptest/README.md

 B_{t'}= \{1\cdot \frac{60}{t'},2\cdot \frac{60}{t'},...\} = \{1n\cdot \frac{60}{t},2n\cdot \frac{60}{t},...\}
 ```
 We can immediately see that $B_t' \subset B$.
 When evaluating through the set of tempi, we therefore start from the maximum bpm and work downwards.
-Whenever we encounter a tempo that is guaranteed not to be the optimal (because its loss $\mathcal{E}_t$ is not the lowest so far), we thus know that all other tempi $t'$ that divide $t$ also cannot have an optimal solution.
+Whenever we encounter a tempo that is guaranteed not to be the optimal (because its loss $\mathcal{L}_t$ is not the lowest so far), we thus know that all other tempi $t'$ that divide $t$ also cannot have an optimal solution.
 We therefore skip evaluating these tempi further down the line.
 We do this by simply finding all divisors of $t$ and adding them to an "exclude" set.